-- COMMAND is one of the following: start, stop, logrotate, status, enter, restart, eval, check, connect, cat, play. - NAME is the name of an instance file. - FILE is the path to some file (.lua, .xlog or .snap). - URI is the URI of some Tarantool instance. - OPTIONS are options taken by some tarantoolctl commands.
+- COMMAND is one of the following: start, stop, status, restart, logrotate, check, enter, eval, connect, cat, play, rocks. - NAME is the name of an instance file or a module. - FILE is the path to some file (.lua, .xlog or .snap). - URI is the URI of some Tarantool instance. - OPTIONS are options taken by some tarantoolctl commands.